Nassim-Saboundji/calculator/README.md

 # calculator

+Was done as part of an interview process.

 Assuming you have nodejs install you need to do the following to run the project :
 - run npm install
 - node server.js